 Looming motion occurs when stimuli get larger:

 ...looming objects are more likely than receding objects to require an immediate reaction, we speculated that the potential behavioral urgency of a stimulus might contribute to whether or not it captures attention.
 (Franconeri & Simons, 2005, p.
 962)

 Perhaps you could start a video by zooming inward — this looming motion is more likely to capture and sustain attention.

 Motion doesn’t need literal movement.
-Images capture more attention when they depict motion (Cian, Krishna, & Elder, 2015).
+Static images capture attention when they depict motion (Cian, Krishna, & Elder, 2015).

 Designing an app thumbnail?
 Add motion.

 People can find a “V” faster than a “Λ” shape: